StephenTheAnalyst/ExploratoryDataAnalysisTableau/README.md

 ## Project Overview

-**This project aims to shade light on the sales of bike in a bike store around 3 regions (Pacific, Europe, North America).**
+**This project aims to shed light on the sales of bike in a bike store around 3 regions (Pacific, Europe, North America).**

 ## Data Overview